 If you’re needing a hostess gift, looking for something out of the ordinary to include in goodie bags, or just trying to combat the onslaught of sugary treats this time of year with some solidly healthy breakfasts, you can count on this simple recipe.
 Just package it into cute, environmentally friendly containers–be it for yourself or others–and you’re all set!

-With the warmest, most comforting blend of cinnamon, cloves, ginger, and cardamom, this chai spice granola is sure to make for the coziest holiday mornings for all your family and friends.
+Comforting cinnamon, cloves, ginger, and cardamom make this chai spice granola perfect for the coziest holiday breakfasts.

 Chai Spice Granola

 2 c. rolled oats